Syed Saddiq: Corruption charges

-In July 2021, he was charged with criminal breach of trust and misappropriation of funds belonging to his former party, BERSATU.
-For the first charge, Syed Saddiq, the then-BERSATU's youth chief, was charged with criminal breach of trust for withdrawing RM1.12 million via a cheque without BERSATU's supreme council's approval.
-He was charged with another accusation of misappropriating RM120,000 in BERSATU donation money intended for the 2018 general election.
-He had claimed trial to both counts of corruption and was released on bail of RM330,000 with additional conditions.
-He claimed that the allegations were brought against him because he refused to back the Perikatan Nasional administration.
+In July 2021, Saddiq was charged with criminal breach of trust and misappropriation of funds belonging to his former party, BERSATU.
+For the first charge, he, then the party’s Youth Chief, was accused of criminal breach of trust for withdrawing RM1.12 million via cheque without approval from BERSATU’s Supreme Council.
+He also faced a separate charge of misappropriating RM120,000 in party donations intended for the 2018 general election.
+He pleaded not guilty to both charges and was released on bail of RM330,000 with additional conditions, claiming that the charges were politically motivated, alleging that they were brought against him because he refused to support the Perikatan Nasional administration.

-In August 2021, Syed Saddiq was charged again with two corruption charges of money laundering.
+In August 2021, Saddiq was charged again with two corruption charges of money laundering.
 According to the charge sheet, the accused transferred RM50,000 from his bank account to his Amanah Saham Bumiputera account on 16 June 2018 and another RM50,000 on 19 June 2018.
-Saddiq pleaded not guilty to the charges.
+He pleaded not guilty to the charges.
 He claimed that Wan Ahmad Fayhsal, the BERSATU youth chief, came to his house before he was accused and persuaded him to rejoin BERSATU and support Muhyiddin Yassin as prime minister.
-Although Wan Fayhsal admitted that there was a meeting with Syed Saddiq, he insisted that the meeting was not to make an offer or threat to Syed Saddiq.
+Although Wan Fayhsal admitted that there was a meeting with Saddiq, he insisted that the meeting was not to make an offer or threat to him.

-On 5 July 2022, a witness, Rafiq Hakim Razali, in Syed Saddiq's trial said that Saddiq asked him to dispose of part of the RM1 million Bersatu funds.
-The RM1 million was in Syed Saddiq's possession.
+On 5 July 2022, a key witness in Saddiq's trial, Rafiq Hakim Razali, said that Saddiq asked him to dispose of part of the RM1 million Bersatu funds.
+The RM1 million was in Saddiq's possession.

-On 18 July 2022, the High Court rejected Syed Saddiq's bid to impeach star witness Rafiq Hakim Razali due to his 'contradicting statements' in his ongoing criminal breach of trust trial.
-This means that Rafiq can still testify against Syed Saddiq in the trial.
+On 18 July 2022, the High Court rejected Saddiq's bid to impeach Rafiq due to his 'contradicting statements' in his ongoing criminal breach of trust trial.
+This means that Rafiq can still testify against Saddiq in the trial.